chillerbot/chillerbot-ng/README.md

 Create a file called ``pentest.txt`` in the same directory as the client or set a own path ``cl_pentest_file mypentest.txt``.
 If the client is in pentest mode it will send random lines from the file and replace all ``?`` with a random character.

 A sample ``pentest.txt`` might look like this:
 ```
 testing chat!
 /register foo bar baz
 /login ??? ???
 ```

+The client sends a chat message every x seconds which has a 50% chance to be one provided in pentest.txt otherwise it is a parsed command from cmdlist with a random argument.

 ```
 # start pentest client and connect to localhost